atharvavaidya14/atharvavaidya14/README.md

-- Hi, I am Atharva Vaidya.
+- I am Atharva Vaidya.
 - I am a Master's student at RWTH Aachen in Robotic Systems Engineering with a background of Mechanical engineering.
 - I am interested in Machine Learning and applications of Computer Vision in the field of Robotics and Autonomous driving.
 - I am an ingenious and creative individual with a hunger to learn.